I make homemade clay because polymer clay contains harmful chemicals! Below is my recipe along with a few polymer clay ideas for you to try.

-- Mix all of the ingredients in a saucepan and stir while heating over medium heat.
+- Mix all of the homemade clay ingredients in a saucepan and stir while heating over medium heat.
 It will start to thicken, much like mashed potatoes.
 Take it off of the heat and let it cool.

 - When it’s cool enough to work with, knead it as above.
 You can add a tablespoon of oil (baby or mineral oil works) and a teaspoon of liquid vegetable glycerin to make it more smooth.

 - At this point, you can pinch off pieces and color with food coloring (or wait and paint them later in the process).
-Using gloves will protect your hands from the food coloring and will also cut down on fingerprints.
+Using gloves will protect your hands from food coloring and will also cut down on fingerprints.

 - If painting your pieces, wait until pieces are completely cooled to paint.

-This dough and the one above can be made in a large batch ahead of time and can be frozen in a zip top bag.
+This dough and the one above can be made in a large batch ahead of time and can be frozen in a zip-top bag.
 Be aware that when you take it out, it may develop moisture on the outside and should be dried a bit before using.
 It will probably be hard and possibly crumbly, but working it and kneading it more will help.
 If it is very sticky, roll it out onto a floured board and work a bit more flour into it.

-For short periods of time, you can place it in a zip top bag and leave it on the counter.
+For short periods of time, you can place it in a zip-top bag and leave it on the counter.

 Homemade Polymer Clay Ideas